workmajj/slushbox/README.md

 * Cannot limit the change-search tree to particular files or subdirectories.

-I'm planning to fix most of these as time allows.
-Thanks to [@robert_winslow](http://twitter.com/robert_winslow) for the initial idea!
+I'm planning to fix most of these soon, though I'll probably not add support for systems other than OS X.

+(Thanks to [@robert_winslow](http://twitter.com/robert_winslow) for the initial project idea!)

 Testing & Usage
 ---------------